-The classical understanding of the onset of unsteadiness in shear flows goes back to Rayleigh (1880), who showed in particular that a necessary condition for inviscid instability is that the base velocity profile has an inflexion point.
+The classical understanding about the onset of unsteadiness in shear flows goes back to Rayleigh (1880), who showed in particular that a necessary condition for inviscid instability is that the base velocity profile has an inflection point.
 Since many BL flows lack such a point, Rayleigh's result seemed at first to rule out linear instability as a generic mechanism for BL breakdown.
 This impression was even reinforced by a result of Sommerfeld (1909) showing that purely linear shear flows (u''(y) = 0) were linearly unconditionally stable even when including the effect of viscosity.
-But the Göttingen group then realized that including the effects of viscosity with a nonzero second derivative of the base flow could trigger an instability which is absent in the inviscid setting (Prandtl 1921;
+But the Göttingen group then realized that including the effects of viscosity with a nonzero second derivative of the base flow could trigger an instability which is absent in the inviscid setting (Prandtl 1921; Tietjens 1925).

-Tietjens 1925).
 Following some of the ideas developed by Heisenberg (1924) in his thesis, Tollmien (1929) then studied asymptotic solutions to the Orr-Sommerfeld equation, and thus achieved an elegant analysis of the instability mechanism.
 He also produced an approximate marginal curve for what is now known as the Tollmien-Schlichting instability, a widely accepted mechanism for transition to turbulence in BLs.
-Its range of application is however limited to small perturbations around a stationary base flow.
+Its range of application is, however, limited to small perturbations around a stationary base flow.
+The Orr-Sommerfeld equation has also been used to derive rigorously qualitative properties of the solution of the twodimensional Euler equations - for details we refer to Bedrossian, Masmoudi & Vicol

-Beyond this, one is faced with the full unsteady Navier-Stokes equations (NSE) at high Reynolds number, and the BL problem becomes so wide reaching that it has been investigated almost independently for the past 60 years by two discrinct schools, which we will call the 'aerodynamical' and the 'mathematical' schools.
+Beyond this, one is faced with the full unsteady Navier-Stokes equations (NSEs) at high Reynolds number, and the BL problem becomes so wide ranging that it has been investigated almost independently for the past 60 years by two distinct schools, which we will call the 'aerodynamical' and the 'mathematical' schools.
 Aerodynamicists took steady BL theory as their starting point and attempted to generalize the main ideas of Prandtl and Goldstein to the unsteady case.
-This lead in the 1950s to the establishment of the Moore-Rott-Sears criterion (Sears & Telionis 1975), stating that detachment originates from a point within the BL, not necessarily lying on the wall, where vorticity vanishes and parallel velocity equals that of the exterior flow.
+This led in the 1950s to the establishment of the Moore-Rott-Sears criterion (Sears & Telionis 1975), stating that detachment originates from a point within the BL, not necessarily lying on the wall, where vorticity vanishes and parallel velocity equals that of the exterior flow.
 Reasoning by analogy with the steady case, Sears & Telionis (1975) conjectured that separation coincides with the appearance of a singularity in the solution at some finite time $t^$ .
-The approach to such a singularity was confirmed using numerical experiments by Van Dommelen & Shen (1980) for the impulsively started cylinder, and then analyzed in detail by power series expansions in Lagrangian variables by Van Dommelen & Cowley (1990).
-We refer the reader to van Dommelen's PhD thesis (1981) for a detailed pedagogical account of these findings.
-Later work largely supports his results (Ingham 1984; E & Engquist 1997; Gargano et al. 2009).
+The approach to such a singularity was confirmed using numerical experiments by Van Dommelen & Shen (1980) for the impulsively started cylinder, and then analysed in detail by power-series expansions in Lagrangian variables by Van Dommelen & Cowley (1990).
+We refer the reader to Van Dommelen's (1981) PhD thesis for a detailed pedagogical account of these findings.
+Later work largely supports his results (Ingham 1984; Weinan & Engquist 1997; Gargano, Sammartino & Sciacca 2009).

 The next challenge was to understand what happens to the actual NSE flow as the corresponding Prandtl solution becomes singular.
-Elliott $et\ al.\ (1983)$ obtained the estimate $(t^-t)=O(\mathrm{Re}^{-2/11})$ for the time t at which the BL assumptions first break down.
-To describe the solution at later times, some hope came from the interacting boundary layer (IBL) method, which relieves the Goldstein singularity in steady BLs, but it was quickly shown (Smith 1988; Peridier $et\ al.\ 1991a,b$ ) to lead to a finite time singularity when applied to unsteady problems.
+Elliott, Smith & Cowley (1983) obtained the estimate $(t^ - t) = O(Re^{-2/11})$ for the time t at which the BL assumptions first break down.
+To describe the solution at later times, some hope came from the interacting boundary layer (IBL) method, which relieves the Goldstein singularity in steady BLs, but it was quickly shown (Smith 1988; Peridier, Smith & Walker 1991a,b) to lead to a finite-time singularity when applied to unsteady problems.